-If your machine is on a Windows AD domain and you would like to move it to the local workgroup, you can follow this tutorial.
-Theretwore to methods, one is using GUI and the other method is using PowerShell.
-We look into both methods.
+If your machine is in a Windows AD domain and you want to move it to the local workgroup, you can follow these instructions.
+There are two methods to do this, one via the graphical user interface and the other via PowerShell.
+We will look at both methods.

 Unjoin Windows PC Using Graphical User Interface

 Step 1.
-Login to the machine with local or domain administrator account.
+Login to the machine with a local or domain administrator account.

 Step 3.
 Scroll the menu and click System.

 Step 5.
 On the Computer Name tab, click Change.

 Step 6.
 Choose Workgroup and provide any name.

 Step 9.
 You will be asked to restart the computer so that changes can be applied.